S-Sahanii0/Restura-Kitchen/README.md

 # Restura-Kitchen
-Kitchen app for viewing orders made by the customers.
+Kitchen app  developed using flutter and RESTApi for viewing orders made by the customers.